 Although it does take time to save time, meal planning is easier than most people think.
 It will help you to eat out less, buy fewer convenience foods, reduce your food waste and get healthy and delicious meals on the table all week long.
 Or at least will move you in the right direction.
 To help you get started, here are some strategies and tips for successful meal planning:

-- Scan and plan.
 Instead of spending money on the latest cookbooks or trying complicated recipes with ingredients you’ll only use once, check what you have in your refrigerator, freezer and pantry and search for recipes that will use up these ingredients.
 From there, consider what’s in season, on sale at your grocery store, and include tried and true family favourites.
-Fun themes like Pizza Friday, Taco Tuesday, or Breakfast-for Dinner can guide your planning and give your family something to look forward to.
+Fun themes like Pizza Friday, Taco Tuesday, or Breakfast-for-Dinner can guide your planning and give your family something to look forward to.
 This is often the hardest step so you may find meal planning apps like, Mealime, Yummly and Spoonacular helpful and Pinterest is a great resource for finding easy, nutritious and quick meals.